Decision Machines: Congruent Decision Trees: Logical Decision Machines

-As mentioned before, the decision trees take the mode of the ground truth within each terminal/leaf node as the output prediction.
-In another word, it is the terminal/leaf node which the input samples eventually reach that determines the prediction rather than the non-terminal nodes.
-Note that the nature of decision tree prediction is tree traversal thus it is possible to vectorize the prediction if we can navigate the input samples to appropriate terminal/leaf nodes.
+The decision trees take the mode of the ground truth within each leaf node as the output prediction.
+In another word, it is the leaf node that determines the prediction rather than the internal nodes.

-The input sample follows a path from the root to the appropriate terminal/leaf node, which we call the decision path to the leaf node. \begin{quote} Each decision path is equivalent to a sequence of test in decision tree. \end{quote}

-We call the above fact \emph{the zeroth law of decision trees} and it is so intuitive and obvious that we do not need a word to prove it.